 The Higher Education Act requires that a student maintain satisfactory academic progress in the course of study he/she is pursuing in order to receive financial aid under the student financial assistance programs authorized by Title IV of the Act.
-These programs include the Federal Pell Grant, ACG, FSEOG, the Federal Work-Study Program, and loans under the Federal Family Education Loan Program and the William D. Ford Direct Loan Program.
-Pennsylvania Highlands' Financial Aid Office measures academic progress both quantitatively and qualitatively.
-The Financial Aid Academic Progress Policy includes maintaining a 2.0 grade point average (GPA) in accordance with the College's academic standing policy and successfully completing at least two-thirds (67%) of all attempted credits.
+These programs include the Federal Pell Grant, FSEOG, the Federal Work-Study Program, and loans under the William D. Ford Direct Loan Program.
+The Financial Aid Academic Progress Policy requires that students maintain a 2.0 grade point average (GPA), in accordance with the College's academic standing policy, and successfully complete at least two-thirds (67%) of all attempted credits.